 As with most small towns of that era, the church and the school formed the social center for the citizens of Finley.
 For this small farming settlement the Fourth of July and Christmas were the biggest events of the year.
 And just as natural for these families, who relied on farming to earn their livings, the annual Rabbit Drive on January 1st was also an important event, where thirty or forty hunters would gather in an effort to cull the rabbit population and thus reduce damage to field crops and fruit trees in the coming year.

 In the end, the Portland and Seattle Railroad Company chose another town for the railroad terminal which was originally designated for the Finley area.
 The much-anticipated boom which was expected to occur in Finley was over almost before it had started.

-Finley expanded again during the 1950s, when the citizens of the nearby town of Hover were displaced due to the construction of a damn and reservoir on that town’s land.
+Finley expanded again during the 1950s when the citizens of the nearby town of Hover were displaced due to the construction of a dam and reservoir on that town’s land.
 Many Hover residents moved to Finley, and the size of the town and its school increased considerably.
 That school became River View High School, still alive and well today, educating the town’s teenagers.

 During the 1950s and 1960s, several new manufacturing plants opened up in the area.
 With access to a well-developed power grid, three transcontinental railroads, and abundant water for industrial purposes, Finley was a desirable area for such companies.
 Many industries were built in this area, including Allied Chemicals, and the Collier Carbon and Chemical Company.